ikechukwukalu/makeservice/README.md

 To generate a new service class.

 - `php artisan make:service SampleService`
 - `php artisan make:service SampleService --force`.
-This will overwrite and existing service class.
+This will overwrite an existing service class.

 To generate a new service class for a particular request class.

 - `php artisan make:request SampleRequest`
 - `php artisan make:service SampleService --request=SampleRequest`

+## TRAIT CLASS

+To generate a new trait class.

+- `php artisan make:trait SampleTrait`
+- `php artisan make:trait SampleTrait --force`.
+This will overwrite an existing trait class.

+## INTERFACE CLASS

+To generate a new interface class.

+- `php artisan make:interface SampleInterface`
+- `php artisan make:interface SampleInterface --force`.
+This will overwrite an existing interface class.

+## REPOSITORY CLASS

+To generate a new repository class for a particular interface class.

+- `php artisan make:interface UserRepositoryInterface --model=User`
+- `php artisan make:repository UserRepository --model=User --interface=UserRepositoryInterface`.
+- `php artisan make:repository UserRepository --model=User --interface=UserRepositoryInterface --force`.
+This will overwrite an existing repository class.

 ## LICENSE